PadraicHeberlein/BluetoothControlledRelay/README.md

 # BluetoothControlledRelay
-Code for a Bluetooth controlled relay.
+Code for a secure Bluetooth controlled relay.